The World The Right Way Up

 past all the bourgeois hopes they sell,

-wrapped up with despair,
+wrapped up bleak despair,

-and found myself on boulevards
+and found myself on boulevards,

-like a well-off, well-to-do,
+like a well-off, well-to-do;

 but when the pocket’s empty,